GoldToothRichards/GoldToothRichards/README.md

 ## 🌱 I'm currently learning

+- ML & MLOps
-- Frontend/TypeScript
+- Kubernetes
 - Rust
-- WebAssembly

 ## 💬 Ask me about

+- AI, LLM's, and RAG pipelines
+- My hot takes on tooling, CI/CD, and best practices for Python
 - Blockchain technology and cryptocurrencies
-- Data engineering and big data processing
 - Group theory, Geometry, and Topology

 ## 📫 How to reach me